-Georgia Perakis is the William F. Pounds Professor of Management, a Professor of Operations Research/Statistics and Operations Management, and the CoDirector of the Operations Research Center at the MIT Sloan School of Management.
+Georgia Perakis is the John C Head III Dean (Interim) of the MIT Sloan School of Management and a Professor of Operations Management, Operations Research & Statistics at the MIT Sloan School of Management.
 She has been on the faculty at MIT Sloan since July 1998.

-She also currently serves as an associate editor for the flagship journals of the field: Management Science, Operations Research, MSOM, the INFORMS Journal on Optimization, and as a senior editor for POM.
+Perakis is currently the Editor in Chief of the M&SOM journal.
+She has also served as America’s editor in chief of the Journal of Pricing and Revenue Management and as Department Editor for the journal Service Science in the area of Analytics.
+She has also served as an Associate Editor for the flagship journals of the field: Management Science, Operations Research, M&SOM, INFORMS Journal on Optimization, and as a senior editor for POM.
 She has served as the chair of the RMP Section of INFORMS and as the VP of Meetings of the MSOM Society of INFORMS.

-Perakis holds a BS in mathematics from the University of Athens, as well as an MS in applied mathematics and a PhD in applied mathematics from Brown University.
+Perakis holds a BS in mathematics from the University of Athens as well as an MS in applied mathematics and a PhD in applied mathematics from Brown University.